Overview

 Tangents

-I follow timelines and threads, but beyond these are other grids and other fabrics.
-The lines we type onto the page or Internet stretch so far from us that eventually they become other, our scheme intersecting with other schemes, until we suspect that the world is full of patterns and schemes, yet no clear and ultimate Scheme.
+I follow timelines and threads, but beyond these there are other trajectories and fabrics.
+The lines we type onto the page or Internet stretch so far from us that eventually they become other, our scheme intersecting with other schemes, until we suspect that the universe is full of patterns and schemes.
 To impose a pattern or gospel on the universe says more about us than it does about the cosmos.
-This is the meaning behind my title, Gospel & Universe.

 “In this image taken on Oct.
 30, 2021, an aurora dimly intersected with Earth's airglow as the International Space Station flew into an orbital sunrise 264 miles above the Pacific Ocean before crossing over Canada.
 Image Credit: NASA” (link here).